neel-patel-1/GettingStartedWithBril/lesson12/challenges.md

     * we always terminate the trace before call instructions location original code

-no hot path trace_start methodology yet, but need a way to test above trace generation methodology
+no hot path trace_start methodology yet, but need a way to test above trace generation methodology:
 * hot path, start tracing is orthogonal and we could start with trace at all opportunities